nygeek/jsondb/README.md

 1. Search the repository for documents that match a query
     * The query takes the form of a JSON object containing a list of attribute-value pairs to be matched.
-    * Some day bother to implement SQL queries?
+    * Some day implement SQL queries?

 The JSON objects will, for now, be stored in an ASCII file.
 Starting the database will parse the file and load all of the items into memory.
 Checkpointing or exiting will rewrite the ASCII file.